graysoncroom/InstagramPasswordCracker/README.md

-# InstagramPasswordCracker
+# *InstagramPasswordCracker*

 Takes an argument of a username and a password list from standard input.
 Brute forces instagram account based on provided password list.

-<b>I take NO responsibility for the use of this script.
+'b' I take NO responsibility for the use of this script.
 This code is intended for educational purposes.
 Please DO NOT use this program for malicious purposes.</b>

 This program uses the library known splinter to interact with the instagram website.
 This library is well documented and has few dependencies.